cadbox1/react-80/README.md

 # React-80
-A project to attempt to cover 80% of React CRUD apps by Cadell Christo.
+A project to standardise the most common parts of CRUD apps.
+Written in React by Cadell Christo.

 Available at [https://cadc.github.io/react-80/](https://cadc.github.io/react-80/)